docarray/docarray/README.md

 But why should you use them, and not the Pydantic models you already know and love?
 Good question!

 - Because of the ML-first features, types and validations, [here](#coming-from-pydantic)
 - Because DocArray can act as an [ORM for vector databases](#coming-from-a-vector-database), similar to what SQLModel does for SQL databases

-And to seal the deal, let us show you how easily Documents slot into your FastAPI app:
+And to seal the deal, let us show you how easily documents slot into your FastAPI app:

 ```python
 import numpy as np